FAYM Handbook 2020-2021

 Students wanting to audition for JRO or Middle School District Band must be a member of a level 3 band or strings class or higher.
 Students wanting to audition for SRO or High School District Band must be a member of a level 4 band or strings class.

 Taking private lessons is a very important part of a student's musical education.
-While FAYM does not require any student to take private lessons, the students who do study privately usually progress much more quickly and advance to higher levels sooner than the students who do not take private lessons.
+While FAYM does not require any student to take private lessons (except for Band 4 and Strings 4), the students who do study privately usually progress much more quickly and advance to higher levels sooner than the students who do not take private lessons.

 FAYM ensembles are not meant to replace private lessons.
 Students learn different things from the two different experiences (ensemble playing and private lessons).
 A well-rounded musical education will include both of these experiences and not rely on only one to provide a total musical education.